abego2018/MilestoneProject/README.md

 Start button needs to be fixed.
 To limit only a single click to start to prevent overloading.

+### Game Idea
+A game where the user controls a character to avoid obstacles on a 2-d plane.
+Influence in design by arcade games with simple controls and scoring.
+Title "Who let the dogs out?".

+Controls: Click on the dog to make it disappear.

 #### Requirements
 Requirements